mreyeslabbe/research/README.md

 <i>production function of slums </i>.
 By using a 2019-2023 panel dataset at the slum level and a TWFE approach to
 estimate elasticities, I document that while the number of migrant and native households separately increase the spatial extension of slums, when considering them jointly, a negative association is found, pointing to migrant/native congestion effects.
-These results suggest immigrationinduced slum expansion is more likely to occur at the extensive margin.
+These results suggest immigration-induced slum expansion is more likely to occur at the extensive margin.
 As underlying mechanism, I explore on the lack of communitary organization within slums, a public good requiring collaborative efforts between migrants and natives to prevent eviction, develop transitory urbanization strategies, and advocate for formal housing solutions. </p>